 Cut the chains of bitterness and resentment!
 Come up for air.
 Drop the “victim” attitude.
 The Bible tells us in Hebrews 12:15 to “see to it that no bitter root grows up among you to cause trouble and defile many”.
 Your choice to embrace and coddle your bitterness will surely be the death of your joy and the joy of those around you.

 How can you get rid of this super destructive attitude of resentment?
 Here are some insights.
+Stop hitting the replay button on past hurts!
 Choose this day to be thankful for what you do have.
 Make a choice to have compassion on your offender, realizing that you’re not perfect either!
 If the resentment stems from current behavior, then seek godly counsel on establishing boundaries in that relationship.
 Finally, ask God to redeem your painful experience in some kind of way.
 He loves to do that!
 Romans 8:28 promises us that “in all things God works for the good of those who love Him who have been called according to His purpose.”

 I know what it’s like for a wife’s heart to grow hard and cold toward her husband.
 I let that happen in my first marriage of 18 years…a marriage that ended in divorce.
 Don’t let that happen to you.
 Your marriage and your family are worth fighting for!